MST-Systemtechnik/node-red-contrib-belimo-cloud-connector/README.md

 ## Installation and Usage

-`npm install node-red-contrib-belimo-cloud-connector`
+`npm i node-red-contrib-belimo-cloud-connector`

-1. Go to your Node-RED users directory and run the `npm install` command above
+1. You can look for "node-red-contrib-belimo-cloud-connector" in "manage palette", or go to your Node-RED users directory and run the `npm install`-command above
 2. Start Node-RED
 3. Drag-in a belimo-connector and create a oauth configuration
 4. Enter a valid username and password for the belimo-cloud